If you post content on Facebook, the odds are that you share quite a few links with your followers.

 You also need to keep track of all the most recent Facebook algorithm changes and how they affect your social media strategy around optimizing link posts in 2019.

-Today, we’ll be sharing 5 tips on how to optimize your Facebook link posts for maximum reach and engagement—so keep scrolling and enjoy!
+Today, we’ll be sharing 5 tips on how to share links on Facebook for maximum reach and engagement—so keep scrolling and enjoy!

 The average internet user gets frustrated and gives up on a website after only three seconds of delay—so make sure your site is blazing fast.

 As of August 2017, Facebook’s News Feed algorithm prioritizes links to fast-loading web pages.

 This move was intended to improve user experience on the platform.
 After all, you don’t want people sitting around for 30 seconds waiting for an article to load, then getting frustrated and exiting Facebook altogether.

-In fact, Facebook research found that up to 40% of internet users give up on a website altogether after only three seconds of delay.
+In fact, Facebook research found that up to 40% of internet users give up on a website completely after only three seconds of delay.

 FYI, the Facebook algorithm update for web page loading times primarily applies to mobile web pages, as it only tracks loading times from the Facebook mobile app.